 The Tuaropaki Glass Houses – Mokai

-The solution was to pile each foundation.
-Several hundred timber piles were driven about 5 metres into the ground and it was an economical solution which kept the job moving.
+The solution developed by our engineer was to pile each foundation.
+Several hundred timber piles were driven five metres into the ground, which not only kept the job moving but was also an economical solution.

 Have you got a similar project?
 Contact us for a free quoteContact us